CircuitSetup/Remote/FUTABA.md

 - Buttons "O.O" and "RESET" (various functions; momentary)
 - Calibration button (momentary)

 Additionally, up to eight "User Buttons" can be installed, used for audio playback and/or MQTT messaging.
-These buttons can be momentary or maintained contacts.
+These "buttons" can be momentary or maintained contacts.

 Fake power (ON/OFF), "O.O" and "RESET" are on the Unibox.
 This leaves Calibration and, optionally, User Buttons to assign.